Attend Convocation activities as a first step in becoming a part of the UMass Lowell community.

 Create an academic plan that integrates experiential learning such as a practicum, internship and/or Study Abroad experience.

 Develop strategies to expand your educational experience to include a minor, double major, summer experiences, research projects, service learning or campus leaderships.

-If you have not decided on a major or are contemplating a change, make an appointment with an advisor at CLASS to investigate the requirements of the major of interest.
+If you have not decided on a major or are contemplating a change, make an appointment with an adviser at CLASS to investigate the requirements of the major of interest.

 It is important to start thinking about the connection between your education and a potential career.
 Valuable resources include faculty and the Career Services & Cooperative Education Center.

-Continue to maintain consistent contact with your Academic Advisor.
+Continue to maintain consistent contact with your Academic Adviser.

-Begin thinking about Graduate School opportunities and meet with an advisor on campus to find out about entrance requirements and exams.
+Begin thinking about Graduate School opportunities and meet with an adviser on campus to find out about entrance requirements and exams.
 Contact the Centers to inquire about graduate preparation workshops.